I love to use dry shampoo to freshen up my mane after a long flight so that I can hit the ground running wherever I land.

-Despite the heat and humidity, my hair still looked pretty good with minimal styling.
+Despite the heat and humidity during that trip, my hair still looked pretty good with minimal styling.

-Given my success with the shampoo and conditioner, I tried the dry shampoo.
+Given my success with Living Proof’s Perfect Hair Day shampoo and conditioner, I tried their dry shampoo.
 It’s just as great!

 The Perfect Hair Day dry shampoo refreshes my second-day hair very well, doesn’t leave any residue or color, and gives my hair some volume.

-Dry shampoos that I don’t like, but worth a try
+Dry shampoos that I don’t like, but are worth a try

 Now for the dry shampoos that I didn’t care for.